 Zinc for Bad Breath and Your Oral Health

-While zinc doesn’t strengthen your enamel in the same way that fluoride does, it can still help with reducing possible demineralization of your teeth and may even help remineralize your teeth.
-Because of this, the chances you will experience tooth decay or have cavities is reduced.
-Zinc may help avoid common gum diseases, including gingivitis and other mild periodontal issues.
-Using a toothpaste or oral rinse that include zinc ions is a great way to help promote subgingival (below the gums) health.
+While zinc doesn’t strengthen your enamel in the same way fluoride does, it can help reduce possible demineralization of your teeth and may even help remineralize your teeth.
+Because of these actions, it may reduce the chances you will experience tooth decay or have cavities.

-Remember, drinking water with fluoride and using a toothpaste with zinc is only helpful if you maintain proper oral car.!
-No amount of fluoride, zinc, or other oral health promoting product can overcome disregard for timely and correct oral care.
+Remember, drinking water with fluoride and using a toothpaste with zinc is only helpful if you maintain proper oral care.
+No amount of fluoride, zinc, or other oral-health-promoting product can overcome skipping oral care.

 Zinc and Sulfur Gas

-Sulfur gas, produced in your mouth by protein-eating bacteria, is damaging to soft tissue in the mouth.
-This is part of the reason smoking is detrimental to oral health: introducing additional sulfur gas (bad breath) into an oral environment is never healthy.
+Sulfur gas produced in your mouth by protein-eating bacteria is damaging to soft tissue in the mouth.
+Smoking is detrimental to oral health because it introduces additional sulfur gas into your oral environment.

-Unfortunately, this problem of bad breath (sulfur gas) is faced by 100% of people at some point in their lives.
-Don’t worry too much, it’s perfectly normal!
+Unfortunately, all people experience bad breath (sulfur gas) at some point in their lives.
+Don’t worry too much, it’s normal.
 However, many people don’t know the true cause of bad breath.
-The concerning odor as you are meeting new people, in the workplace, or in the bedroom is made up of Volatile Sulfur Compounds (VSCs), also called sulfur gas.
+The concerning odor is made up of volatile sulfur compounds (VSCs), also called sulfur gas.
 Bacteria feed on the food left in our mouths and release this sulfur gas.
 Mouthwash with activated zinc can help fight this odor.